Houzz is the new way to design your home.

 Jen Jafarzadeh L'Italien

-I live in a loft in Brooklyn, a recent transplant to Greenpoint (love my neighborhood!).
-I work as a freelance writer, blogger, stylist, gilder, and crafter.
-I curate a daily personal lifestyle blog called the Haystack Needle (http://www.thehaystackneedleonline.com).
-I'm also one half of the shop Cabin 7 (http://www.shopcabin7.com) — a collection of gilded objects for the home.
+I recently moved to Portland, Maine, with my family.
+I spend most of my days reading storybooks and running after my two amazing toddlers, Juniper and Leo.
+I work as a freelance writer, blogger, stylist, and maker.
 I started out in magazines, working in the home department of Real Simple magazine and later worked as the home editor of Redbook.
 I love to scout cool finds for the home — everything from an amazing loveseat to a green laundry detergent that really works.
-I'm a new mama to our baby girl, Juniper, who amazes me every day with her curiosity for life and big smiles.

 The modern handmade movement here in the USA is thankfully gaining momentum.
 Buying local feels good and helps support American artisans and companies making amazing things for the home.
 Here are 20 favorites scouted everywhere from small Etsy shops to established local brands. — Jen from The Haystack Needle